I’m Emily, and I’m honored and humbled to meet you, friend.

 I battled anorexia nervosa as a child, and then again as a newly married woman, and I write a lot about body image now and have a passion for women to learn to love themselves.

 My husband and I have battled infertility and are currently trying to adopt our third child through the local Alberta government.

 I hurt for the church, and believe in it, and pray for it, as I’ve grown up inside its walls and have heard its groanings.

+**Post-edit**

+I battled anorexia nervosa as a child, and then again as a newly married woman, and I write a lot about body image now and have a passion for women to learn to love themselves.

+My husband and I have battled infertility and are now expecting our third child in March 2015.

+I hurt for the church, and believe in it, and pray for it, as I’ve grown up inside its walls and have heard its groanings.